-The City of Arcata, hereinafter referred to as the "Sponsor," enters into contractual relationships with the California Department of Housing and Community Development ("HCD") to administer one or more HCD-funded homebuyer programs from time to time.
-When HCD programs cannot be used to operate the City's Home Ownership Program Community Land Trust , these Guidelines establish continuity for the Program. using other City funds as authorized on a case-by-case basis under the same general terms and requirements as HCD programs.

-The homebuyer program described herein (the "Program") is designed to provide assistance to eligible homebuyers in purchasing homes, also referred to herein as "housing units", located within the Program's eligible area, as described in Section 3.1.A, that are part of the Community Land Trust.
-The Program will only be utilized if no other funding, whether public or private, is available to close a loan on a CLT unit, and the CLT program can demonstrate due diligence to market and sell the CLT unit without City assistance for a period of at least three months.

-The Program provides this assistance in the form of deferred payment "silent" second priority loans as downpayment financing toward the purchase price and closing costs of Community Land Trust units that will be occupied by the homebuyers as their primary residence.
+The City of Arcata, hereinafter referred to as the "Sponsor," has entered into a contractual relationship with the California Department of Housing and Community Development ("HCD") to administer one or more HCD-funded homebuyer programs.
+The homebuyer program described herein (the "Program") is designed to provide assistance to eligible homebuyers in purchasing homes, also referred to herein as "housing units", located within the Program's eligible area, as described in Section 3.1.A.
+The Program provides this assistance in the form of deferred payment "silent" second priority loans as "Gap" financing toward the purchase price and closing costs of affordable housing units that will be occupied by the homebuyers as their primary residence.
 The Program will be administered by City of Arcata, (the "Program Operator").